 Except for relevant museums, which cannot be for-profit, qualifying grantees can operate for-profit, nonprofit or government-owned.
 Nonprofit means that the organization is exempt from taxation under section 501(a) of the Internal Revenue Code of 1986.

-Applicants should make sure they review the language in the Act when assessing eligibility.
+Applicants should make sure they review the language in the CAA when assessing eligibility.

 What are the requirements?